Deportivo de A Coruña: 2015–present: "New Dépor", relegation to third division and return

 With Víctor Sánchez as their new manager, Deportivo made changes for the new season.
 With the addition of new players Alejandro Arribas, Fernando Navarro, Pedro Mosquera and Fayçal Fajr, Deportivo began the season with a 0–0 draw against Real Sociedad.
 On 28 November 2015, with a 2–0 victory against Las Palmas, Deportivo were in fifth place after an impressive start.
 However, after a disastrous second half of the season, which was precipitated by a 3–0 home defeat to Mirandés in the Copa del Rey, Deportivo won only two matches out of the next 22, including an 8–0 humiliation at the hands of Barcelona, and only secured their safety in La Liga in the penultimate game of the season with a victory over Villarreal.
-Victor Sánchez was sacked on 29 May 2016 after several incidents of player unrest within the squad.
+Sánchez was sacked on 29 May 2016 after several incidents of player unrest within the squad.

 The team continued in a negative spiral in the following seasons.
 At the end of the 2017–18 season, Deportivo was relegated following a 4–2 home defeat to Barcelona, which also secured Barcelona the La Liga title.
 The following season, the club played in Segunda División and finished sixth.
 In the promotion play-offs, Deportivo lost to Mallorca 3–2 on aggregate and remained in Segunda División.
 In the following campaign Deportivo was relegated once again, falling down into Segunda División B for the first time in 39 years.
 In 2020–21, the league system in Spain was reorganized and Deportivo was almost relegated to the newly formed fourth division, Segunda Federación, escaping relegation by just one point.
 Thus, they remained in the third division, in the newly formed Primera División RFEF, for the 2021–22 season.

 After spending four seasons in the third tier, Deportivo finally won promotion back to the second division and thus professional football by finishing in first place in Group 1 of the 2023–24 Primera Federación.
 The deciding match against Barcelona Atlètic in the 36th round was attended by 31,833 spectators, a new Primera Federación attendance record, as Deportivo won 1–0 thanks to a goal from Lucas Pérez.

+In the 2025–26 season, Deportivo achieved promotion back to La Liga after a 2–0 win against Real Valladolid on the penultimate day, returning to the top flight after an eight-year absence.
+After the promotion, the club adopted a new name and logo, dropping the Spanish term of the city (La Coruña) and adopting the Galician one (A Coruña).